stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 “Might as well take care of both at the same time then.”
 William set to work, carefully removing the dressing from the other arm, sponging both, and applying new bandages.
 Georgie winced several times, but remained quiet throughout.

 “Good lad,” said William approvingly when he was finished, and tousled the patient's hair.
 He turned to Lady Petherham.
 “I've a few other questions, you Ladyship.
-Can we step out into t'hall for a spell? \
+Can we step out into t'hall for a spell?"

 She looked unhappy, but Lady Petherham nodded and the two left.
 As the door swung shut, Lord Havelock moved across to sit in the chair their hostess had just vacated.

 “Did you really know Father?” asked Georgie weakly.